d4hines/flamingo-docs/docs/start_here/intro.md

 logic programming systems, always favoring simplicity and maintainability over terseness and higher-orderedness.

-Flamingo's semantics as a state machine language make it amenable to automatic
-verification: describe both your positive and negative constraints in the same expressive language, and Flamingo will automatically verify they hold on every possible sequence of inputs[[3](#3)].
+Flamingo is also built for _correctness_.
+Its semantics as a state machine language make it amenable to automatic verification: describe both your positive and negative constraints in the same expressive language, and Flamingo will automatically verify they hold on every possible sequence of inputs[[3](#3)].
 It's like Alloy or TLA+, but easy.

-Incidentally, these same limits allow Flamingo's runtime to take advantage of decades of optimization research in the fields of Datalog and ASP.
+Flamingo benefits from decades of optimization research in the fields of Datalog and ASP.
 Combined with Flamingos' automatic verification, these characteristics make Flamingo ideal for the rapid design and implementation of complex, practical systems.